MALES-project/SpeckleCn2Profiler/paper.md

 A common way to model the turbulence is to use the refractive index structure constant, $C_n^2$, which is a measure of the strength of the turbulence.
 Its profile can be used to estimate the effect of the turbulence on the signal and then apply a correction.
 To measure $C_n^2$, there are several alternative instruments, each one with its own limitations.
 One possibility is to use speckle-based observation, which consists on looking at the twinkling of the stars and use their pattern to infer the turbulence profile.
 This is a non-intrusive method that can be used in real time, but it requires a deep understanding of the turbulence and the observed speckle patterns, which are highly influenced by the turbulence profile.
 The connection between speckle observation, and turbulence ($C_n^2$) is not clearly understood, so an analytical theory does not exist.
-Here we present `speckcn2`, a Python package that uses machine learning to provide a numerical reconstruction of the turbulence profile from a speckle pattern.
+Here we present `speckcn2`, a Python package that uses machine learning to provide a numerical reconstruction of the turbulence profile from a speckle pattern [@ciarella2024].

 ![Example of `speckcn2` pipeline: speckle pattern as input to output a prediction of the turbulence profile (J). \label{fig:prediction}](https://github.com/MALES-project/SpeckleCn2Profiler/blob/main/src/speckcn2/assets/single_prediction.png?raw=true)